coderefinery/mma/_episodes/02-overview.md

 ## Overview

-There exist several technologies which make it possible to couple Python and compiled libraries:
+There exist several tools which make it possible to couple Python and compiled libraries:

 |          | Pros                      | Cons                             |
 |----------|---------------------------|----------------------------------|